SAP-samples/hana-shine-xsa/exercises/exercise06/README.md

                                 }));
 ```
 ![Alt text](./images/Update_Main_Controller.jpg "main-controller")
-> This code is to attach the Search Tab to the main view
+> This code is to attach the Search Tab to the main view.
 15. Click on Save.

 ## Summary